Depth of field: Near:far distribution

 The DOF beyond the subject is always greater than the DOF in front of the subject.
 When the subject is at the hyperfocal distance or beyond, the far DOF is infinite, so the ratio is 1:∞; as the subject distance decreases, near:far DOF ratio increases, approaching unity at high magnification.
 For large apertures at typical portrait distances, the ratio is still close to 1:1.

 DOF formulae

-This section covers some additional formula for evaluating depth of field; however they are all subject to significant simplifying assumptions: for example, they assume the paraxial approximation of Gaussian optics.
+This section covers some additional formulas for evaluating depth of field; however they are all subject to significant simplifying assumptions: for example, they assume the paraxial approximation of Gaussian optics.
 They are suitable for practical photography, lens designers would use significantly more complex ones.